55 important questions and answers - Bandera County Courier

 [Alle wichtigen Updates des Tages zum Coronavirus in den Fragen des Tages.
 Dazu die wichtigsten Nachrichten, Leseempfehlungen und Debatten.]

-That ranges from the question of what a Mouthguards bring what symptoms can occur, what you can do in the event of illness, to the question of whether your pet is also at risk.
+That ranges from the question of what a mouthguard brings, what symptoms what you can do in the event of illness, up to the question of whether your pet is also at risk.

-The most important tips on how everyone can effectively protect themselves in advance: Regular, thorough hand washing with soap, if possible more than 1,50 Keep distance from infected or possibly infected people, avoid touching mouth, nose and eyes with your hands.
+First of all, the most important tips on how everyone can effectively protect themselves: Regular thorough hand washing with soap, if possible more than 1, 50 Keep away from infected or possibly infected people, avoid touching mouth, nose and eyes with your hands.
 And: don't panic!
-It is never helpful; On the other hand, being well informed and prepared.
+It is never helpful; However, to be well informed and prepared.

 Editor's note: This article is updated regularly with new questions and answers.